 The goal I put in front of me is to restore the balance between body, mind and spirit and for that I harness the power of medicinal herbs, all my knowledge and other techniques which I combine in order to reach it.

 I admit, we’re always moving on the balance axis in some way or another, between balanced and imbalanced (sort of like waves at sea), but for an illness to occur the imbalance must be grave and dramatic, not just a small everyday shift towards one of the extremes on this axis.
-The great big waves at sea when there’s a tsunami can destroy everything and kill but they can also help create a new beginning, a new reality.
-On the other hand, there are those small and harmless ripples at sea, they push us just a little bit and may even bring us joy at times.
+When there's a tsunami those big waves of the sea can destroy everything and even kill but they can also help create a new beginning, a new reality.
+On the other hand, there are those small and harmless ripples of the sea, they push us just a little bit and may, at times, bring us joy.